garyfoxes/Docker/DockerServiceCommands.md

 docker service ps serviceName (Information about the service)

-docker service update serviceName --replicas 3  (Update the number of nodes with alpine to 3)
+docker service update serviceName --replicas 3  (Update the number of nodes with alpine to 3, if one of the containers goes down the service will recreate another container)